felix-seifert/social-weather-streamer/tweet-consume-publisher/README.md

 ## Native Executable

+> :x: Currently, this service does not parse Tweets correctly when it runs in native mode, it just publishes empty messages to Kafka.
+Please help in debugging and/or run the service in the JVM [production mode](#production-mode).

 To achieve a fast startup and an application with a smaller footprint, you can run the application as a native executable.
 You can create a native executable using: